code4clouds/az-auth-web-node/README.md

 # az-auth-web-node
-A nodejs service with a web frontend that authenticates with Azure
+A NodeJS service with a web frontend that authenticates with Azure.

 # Setup
 ``` bash